How to Choose a Senior Housing Community?

 SSI is a government program that provides financial assistance to low-income individuals and families.
 SSI may cover the cost of assisted living for seniors who meet the eligibility requirements.

-The VA offers a number of benefits to veterans and their families, including financial assistance for long-term care.
+The VA offers several benefits to veterans and their families, including financial assistance for long-term care.
 The VA may cover the cost of assisted living and nursing homes for veterans who meet the eligibility requirements.

 Conclusion